 1st Aug 1911

-To recover emperor penguins eggs, at the time it was thought that the embryo represented a kind of "missing link".
+To recover emperor penguins eggs, it was thought that the embryo represented a kind of evolutionary "missing link".

-A journey that took place in the depths of the Antarctic winter darkness, cold and gales at an average temperature of about -50C and a low of -60C, the three men suffered numerous frostbites and the cold cracked Cherry-Garrard's teeth.
-They manhauled two sledges to Cape Crozier 65 miles (120 km) from the expedition base hut at Cape Evans.
+A journey that took place in the depths of the Antarctic winter darkness, cold and gales at an average temperature of around -50C and a low of -60C, the three men suffered numerous frostbites and the cold cracked Cherry-Garrard's teeth.
+They man hauled two sledges to Cape Crozier 65 miles (120 km) from the expedition base hut at Cape Evans.

 Five eggs were collected from the emperor penguin colony, the first time anyone had seen these birds breeding, but two were broken on the way back to a stone "igloo" they had built as a shelter.
 Their tent blew away in a blizzard that a day later also took the canvas roof of the igloo and the three men lay in their sleeping bags, otherwise uncovered under drifting snow without food for two days until the gale died down and the tent could be recovered.
 After this Bowers tied himself to the tent when camping so it couldn't blow away again.

 They arrived back at Cape Evans 5 weeks after leaving and had to be cut out of their clothes.
 Cherry-Garrard was the only one of the three to return home again, Bowers and Wilson would die on the way back from the pole with Scott in less than a year.

 "Antarctic exploration is seldom

 as bad as you imagine, seldom as bad as it sounds.
 But this

 journey had beggared our language: no words could express its